AleksandrHovhannisyan/PythonGraphCycleDetection/README.md

 ### Using the Class

-To use `CycleFinder` in your code, simply place `cycle_finder.py` in your project directory and include the following import at the top of your script:
+The `CycleFinder` class expects to be fed an instance of `DirectedGraph` or `UndirectedGraph` (see `graph.py` for definitions of both).
+Those Graph classes in turn accept a dictionary that maps a node to its neighbors.
+Optionally, you can avoid initializing them with any dictionary and manually `insert` your nodes into the graphs.

+You'll need the following imports:

 `from cycle_finder import CycleFinder`
+`from graph import DirectedGraph, UndirectedGraph`

 ### Testing

+See `test_graph.py` for an example unit test utilizing the `unittest` library.

+See the bottom of `cycle_finder.py` for an example usage of all these classes.
+Note that CycleFinder *will* modify the underlying dictionary once the `findCycles` method is invoked.

-Note: If a node does not have any edges originating from it, be sure to still specify its value as an empty list, `[]`, in the dictionary.
-Consider node 'S' in the image above as an example.
+Note: If a node does not have any edges originating from it (such as `S` in the sample image provided above), do one of the following:

+- If you're initializing a `Graph` object with a dictionary, then specify that node's neighbors as the empty list (`[]`)
+- If you're instead manually inserting start-end pairs, then specify `end` as `None`